Kidnapping of Ursula Herrmann

-Events
+Disappearance

-Hermann was making the trip between her cousin's house and her home on Tuesday, September 15, 1981.
-This was a bicycle ride which typically took the child ten-minutes.
+Hermann was making the trip between her cousin's house and her home on Tuesday, 15 September 1981.
+This was a bicycle ride which typically took the child ten minutes.
 En route, Herrmann disappeared.
-Her disappearance triggered an immediate search, which yielded nothing.
+Her disappearance triggered an immediate search, but only her bicycle was found.

-After two days, cryptic calls were made to her home, consisting only of a radio jingle.
-After three days a ransom note arrived, apparently later than the kidnappers had intended, demanding DM 2 million, and explaining that the jingle was meant to elicit a yes-or-no response concerning payment of the ransom.
+On 17 September, several cryptic calls were made to her home, consisting only of the distinctive Bayern 3 radio jingle.
+On 18 September days a ransom note composed from cut-out letters arrived, apparently intended to have been delivered earlier before the phone calls began, demanding DM 2 million, and explaining that the jingle was meant to elicit a yes-or-no response concerning payment of the ransom.
 On the next call, Ursula's mother affirmed that the ransom would be paid, but received no communication from the kidnappers.
-Instead, a letter arrived on Monday, September 21, with ransom payment instructions for an unstated location.
-The ransom sum was raised, but no further instructions arrived.
+Instead, a letter arrived on 21 September, with ransom payment instructions for an unstated location.
+The ransom sum was raised, but instructions on where to leave the ransom never arrived.

-Discovery
+Discovery and investigation

-Two weeks after Ursula's disappearance, a grid search was undertaken in the forest where Ursula disappeared.
+Two weeks after Ursula's disappearance, a grid search was undertaken in the forest where Ursula disappeared by officers with metal rods, probing for disturbances.
 After four days of searching, police found Ursula Herrmann's dead body in a box buried in the woods.
-The box was furnished with ventilation, food, lights, reading material, a radio and a toilet bucket, but the ventilation pipes that had been provided did not allow sufficient air exchange.
-The autopsy concluded that she had died of suffocation within hours of being placed in the box, and that she had probably been sedated.

-Initial investigation

-The investigation identified Werner Mazurek, a neighbor of the Herrmanns, as a person of interest in the case.
-Investigation revealed that he had skills and motivation, but he had an alibi.
-However, a friend of Mazurek, Klaus Pfaffinger, stated to police that he had been hired by Mazurek to dig a hole in the forest but later recanted his claim.
-The case stalled, with no progress until 2007.
-With the thirty-year statute of limitations approaching, Mazurek was placed under surveillance and eventually arrested and charged, along with his wife.
-By this time, Pfaffinger was dead.

-The 2008 trial introduced Pfaffinger's statements and forensic evidence that a tape recorder found at Mazurek's house could have been the device used to play the radio jingle in the calls to the Herrmanns.
-Mazurek was convicted and sentenced to life imprisonment but his wife was acquitted.
-In 2015 a civil action was brought for damages by Ursula's brother Michael Herrmann.
-Michael had expressed reservations about Mazurek's conviction and used the proceeding to re-examine the case.
-In 2018 the court effectively affirmed the criminal trial verdict and awarded Herrmann partial damages.